antonsysojev/MTXp_GWAS/README.md

 # GWAS on persistence to treatment with MTX, in a Swedish population of early RA patients

 This repository hosts scripts and relevant files related to the study described in Sysojev et al. (2023).
-It also contains various forms of cleaned GWAS summary statistic data produced in the project, made publicly available here as well as on the GWAS Catalog (https://www.ebi.ac.uk/gwas/).
+It also contains links to the various forms of cleaned GWAS summary statistic data produced in the project, made publicly available through the GWAS Catalog (https://www.ebi.ac.uk/gwas/).
 However, it _does not_ contain any types of raw data used within the project.

 # 1. SCRIPTS